U.S. History I: ON-LINE COURSE

 When you are taking the Syllabus Quiz on D2L, the secret phrase to remember is "Lucky Charms."

 ticket – Helms PTAGuess what?
-If you miss a Textbook or Discussion quiz deadline, you have TWO free tickets to use for an extension.
+If you miss an Inquisitive or Discussion quiz deadline, you have TWO free tickets, total, to use for an extension.
 Just ask Linda in your individual discussion forum and I'd be happy to re-open the quiz, no questions asked.
 You cannot use the free tickets to re-take a quiz; only for quizzes you missed or need an extension for or want to have re-opened later.
-You can earn an additional ticket by participating in the "Introduce Yourself" activity during Weeks 1/2.
+You can earn an additional ticket by participating in the "Introduce Yourself" activity during Weeks 1/2 and by completing the How to Inquisitive unit -- for a grand total of four tickets.

 Extra Credit Options: There are two extra credit options in this course, in addition to the extra credit for discussion as explained above.
 Be sure to familiarize yourself with the assignments and plan ahead to complete the readings on time.